marimo-team/marimo/docs/index.md

   <img src="_static/marimo-logotype-thick.svg" width="210px">
 </p>

-**marimo** is a reactive notebook for Python that models notebooks as dataflow graphs: run a cell or interact with a UI element, and marimo automatically runs affected cells, keeping code and outputs consistent and preventing bugs before they happen.
+**marimo** is a reactive notebook for Python that models notebooks as dataflow graphs.
+Run a cell or interact with a UI element, and marimo automatically runs affected cells (or marks them as stale), keeping code and outputs consistent and preventing bugs before they happen.
 Every marimo notebook is stored as pure Python, executable as a script, and deployable as an app.

 ```{admonition} Built from the ground up